tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 OK phew!
 Our object is now covered by the aperture.
-Lets take a look at the lightcurve data using this aperture.
+Lets take a look at the light curve data using this aperture.

 .. code:: ipython3